juancolonna/FastStepGraph/README.md

 install.packages("doParallel")
 ```

+The "doParallel" package will require the following dependencies: foreach, iterators and parallel.
+Make sure you satisfy them.
 Then call the method setting the parameter "parallel = TRUE", as follows:

 ```{r}
 source('cv.FastStepGraph.R')